cds-snc/claim-tax-benefits-documentation/pages/_en/design.md

 * get proof of filing to access other programs and benefits
 * use the channel that is most accessible to them

 Based on these considerations, we developed an invitation only service with both an online and a paper channel.
 Invitees can use this simplified method to file their taxes and access benefits.
-To learn more, read[the service blueprint.](https://docs.google.com/presentation/d/1HKgcXIZoxRV2RUyH2xpYts3vBsg0r00m/edit#slide=id.p1)The service touchpoints are:
+To learn more, read [the service blueprint.](https://docs.google.com/presentation/d/1HKgcXIZoxRV2RUyH2xpYts3vBsg0r00m/edit#slide=id.p1)

+**The service touchpoints are:**

-1. an letter inviting people to use this service,
+* a letter inviting people to use this service,
-2. a paper form for people who will not file online
+* a paper form for people who will not file online
-3. an online tool which allows people to file taxes through a website, and which can take the form of:
+* an online tool which allows people to file taxes through a website, and which can take the form of:

-   a ‘lite’ journey that requires no security questions and no corresponding disclosure of financial information.
+  * a ‘lite’ journey that requires no security questions and no corresponding disclosure of financial information.
 Tax-filers must wait two weeks to receive their notice of assessment by mail.

-   an ‘authenticated’ journey which requires answering security questions and disclosure of financial information.
+  * an ‘authenticated’ journey which requires answering security questions and disclosure of financial information.
 Tax-filers will receive an immediate online notice of assessment.

 There is potential to develop an internal tool that CRA staff can use to process the paper form.
 This tool could then be adapted for processing of other simplified forms.